 Elementary Building Project

 On February 15, 2017, the board of the Massachusetts School Building Authority invited the Town of Rockland to partner with them to build a new elementary school.
-Eighty-six school districts applied for this needs-based program but only twenty-four were extended an invitation.
+Rockland was selected among over 156 individual school applications to participate in this needs-based program.
 Having recently rebuilt the Rogers Middle School and renovated Rockland High School, this project would provide Rockland children with state-of-the-art schools for decades to come.
 We look forward to support from the community.

 School Building Committee Meeting Presentations